Trans-Pacific Crossing | Ensenada – Hawaii

 – Personal expenses while in port

 You will join the boat in Ensenada between 1500-1700 on the first day.
 You will depart the vessel in Ko Olina at 0900 on the last day.
 We’ll try to avoid motoring on this voyage, so our actual passage time is dependent on the winds.
-If we have a fast passage, we could arrive as early as July 19.
-Our slowest voyage time would be arriving the afternoon of the 21st, and you could depart the boat on the 22nd as per the itinerary.
+If we have a fast passage, we could arrive as early as February 6.
+Our slowest voyage time would be arriving on the 8th to give us enough time to clear customs so you can depart the boat on the 9th as per the itinerary.
 If we arrive early, you are welcome to stay aboard until the final day, but are by no means required to – take a few days and have a mini Hawaiian vacation!

 All crew members will require a passport and visas from their home country that will allow them to travel to/from Mexico and the USA.
 Please note that many nationalities which can enter the US by air on the ESTA visa waiver program need a B1/B2 visa to enter by sea.
 If you are NOT from the USA, Canada, or Bermuda, you will need to get a B1/B2.
 Please ensure you have the appropriate paperwork completed before joining the vessel, or you will not be allowed to board.
 Please look into the specific type of visa you need for arriving at these destinations by sea, or contact us directly to discuss.